 Digital Humanitarian Cash.
 (Long Video)

 First Video is a stunningly thorough video from ShortFatOtaku, who does a piece concluding that Mastercard (and other credit card companies possibly) are behind the deplatforming of various online content creators.
+Yes, the research and leg work had been done by Nick Munroe, but it’s still quite the compilation.

 Second Video is a response from YouTuber Matt Christiansen and a call he got from a Patreon representative, regarding Patreon cancelling certain accounts